Tucson Pops, Arizona Symphonic Winds cancel spring series amid COVID-19 crisis

 The professional ensemble, comprised mostly of moonlighting Tucson Symphony Orchestra and University of Arizona musicians, hit the pause button last week for its spring series at Reid Park.

-Conductor László Veres also announced that Arizona Symphonic Winds spring series at Udall Park also was cancelled.
+Conductor László Veres also announced that Arizona Symphonic Winds' spring series at Udall Park also was canceled.
 Both moves, approved by the ensembles' boards of directors, were in reaction to social distancing restrictions imposed as a result of the coronavirus pandemic.

 "I just feel terrible about it," Veres said.
 "This summer is going to quiet."